 Tip #1: Cook the marinade

 To make the marinade, I highly recommend cooking it for 1 minute after boiling.
-This ensures the sugar dissolves and the alcohol evaporates completely leaving only the natural umami and sweetness in the sauce.
+This ensures the sugar dissolves and the alcohol evaporates, leaving only the natural umami and sweetness in the sauce.

 Using a fine-mesh sieve/strainer, gently lower your eggs straight from the fridge into the (already) boiling water and lower the heat slightly to a simmer.

-Start setting the timer for 7 minutes from the first egg submerging in boiling water.
-It takes about 30 seconds or less to submerge all 4 eggs.
-(In other words, set the timer for 6 minutes and 30 seconds if you start the timer when you finish submerging all the eggs.
-Little adjustment matters!
+Start setting the timer for 7 minutes from the first egg submerged in boiling water.
+It takes about 30 seconds or less to submerge all four eggs (set the timer for 6 minutes and 30 seconds if you start the timer when you finish submerging all the eggs.
+Little adjustment matters!)

-I use large American eggs for this recipe and knowing that egg sizes do vary in different parts of the world, you might need to adjust the cooking time slightly.
+I use large American eggs for this recipe, and knowing that egg sizes vary in different parts of the world, you might need to adjust the cooking time slightly.

 Shock the boiled eggs in ice water immediately and let them chill for at least 15 minutes.
 I use the same ice water to dip the boiled eggs a few times when peeling them.
 Water goes into the gap and helps peel easily.

-You could marinade the ramen eggs for just a few hours or overnight which I prefer.
-That way I can focus on making ramen the next day while the eggs stay marinated in the fridge waiting for their appearance.
+Marinate the ramen eggs for just a few hours or overnight.
+I can make ramen the next day while the eggs stay marinated in the fridge, waiting for their appearance.

-I hope you’ll give this recipe a try because it can truly make your day better.
-Here are some of my absolute favorites to enjoy the eggs, BUT I’d like to hear your ideas too.
+I hope you’ll try this recipe because it can make your day better.
+Here are my absolute favorite ways to enjoy the eggs.

 - Serve with Miso Ramen